We shouldn’t suffer in silence

 I fell to the pavement, sobbing uncontrollably.
 I was wailing, choking, hyperventilating.
 The dog sat next to me, howling at my distress.
 We made a pretty sight.

 Cars drove by.
 Pedestrians stopped and stared, and then hurried on.
-I was utterly broken.
+It wasn’t my finest hour.

+It was grief.
 Everything I loved, everything I’d worked for – a wife, a home, a family – it was all over.
+Everything hurt.
 Even though I chose it for myself, even though I’d made the decision to end it, I was devastated.
 I wanted to take it back.
-I wanted to reset the clock.
-We were going to grow old together.
-We were going to be together until the end of time.
+I wanted to climb back to the top of the cliff.

 Most of all, I just wanted to hug my wife.